Last Updated: March 26, 2026

 Blue tetras reach a maximum size of about 2 inches (5 cm) in aquarium conditions.
 Most individuals will settle around 1.5 to 1.8 inches.
 They’re a mid-sized tetra, larger than neons but smaller than congos.

 In terms of lifespan, expect 3 to 5 years with proper care.
 The usual factors apply here: clean water, good nutrition, and low stress from appropriate tank mates and school sizes all contribute to reaching the upper end of that range.
-Fish kept in understocked schools or in tanks that are too small tend to live shorter, more stressed lives.
+Fish kept in understocked schools or in tanks that are too small will live shorter, more stressed lives.

 Care Guide